svrana/gruf/README.markdown

 	pvi bashrc

-Create a filelist by typing, a .filelist file with the full pathname of each file in your project.
+Create a .filelist file with the full pathname of each file in your project.
 This will be used by vim.

 	make-list